Atanukumardey/VoiceDetectionESP32/ESP32/README.md

 From there you can look at `src/CommandDetector.cpp` and `src/CommandProcessor.cpp`.

-To configure dusplay connections you can edit the SDA and SCL pin constants in `Display.h`.
+To configure display connections you can edit the SDA and SCL pin constants in `Display.h`.

 The code should be well commented and hopefully easy to understand.